chainflip-io/chainflip-eth-contracts/README.md

 # Run the tool
 brownie run devtool --network private-testnet

+# When running the tool:
-# Inside the tool, run `help` to display all supported commands
+# Run `help` to display all supported commands
-help
+>> help

+# Display user address
+>> user

+# Example of checking the ETH balance of the stakeManager
+>> balanceEth stakeManager

+# Example of staking 2k FLIP for nodeId 0xDEADBEEF to the Stake Manager
+>> stake 2000 0xDEADBEEF

 # To eventually exit the tool
-exit
+>> exit
 ```